Faraja17/faraja17.github.io/_posts/2022-05-31-new-things.md

 ```

 Now, when I enter project and blog idea data using the Google Form, it is all automatically placed on the original *Form Responses* tab along with a time and date stamp.
 Then the project name and the description data are called by the formula and organized into two columns on the *Personal Project Ideas* tab.
-The blog data is called and organized, in the same way, to the *blog ideas* tab.
+The blog data is called and organized, in the same way, to the *Blog Ideas* tab.

 ### Installing the app and future projects